-Now up to this point I wasn’t craving a popsicle, but I had to know… What would a chile-flavored popsicle taste like?
+Now up to this point, I wasn’t craving a popsicle, but I had to know… What would a chile-flavored popsicle taste like?

 I had that inkling it might be something special!
-We walked outside and unwrapped our mexican popsicles.
+We walked outside and unwrapped our Mexican popsicles.

 The chile flavored Paletas (Mexican Popsicles) was unreal.

-A delicate medley of cantaloupe, cucumber, and lime, with an strong dose of salt and lingering heat from the little flecks of jalapeño throughout the pop.
+A delicate medley of cantaloupe, cucumber, and lime, with a strong dose of salt and lingering heat from the little flecks of jalapeño throughout the pop.
 This brilliant amalgamation of sweet, salty, tart, spicy, and cooling flavors was a complete revelation!

 Clearly, I had to come home and recreate the chile Paletas (Mexican Popsicles.)

 My son repeatedly stated they were, “Totally awesome!”
 My daughter said, “It’s so spicy, but I can’t stop eating it!”
 And my husband has been telling everyone in sight about them for the last 3 days.
 You could say the homemade chile Paletas were a hit.